 But this isn’t the first time beans have earned a savior-like status.

 Saved by coffee and chocolate?

-By the time of the Boston Tea Party in 1773, switching from tea—the British Empire’s beverage of choice—to coffee, was a patriotic act.
+By the time of the Boston Tea Party in 1773, switching from tea — the British Empire’s beverage of choice — coffee, was a patriotic act.
 You could even say coffee saved our democracy.
 Americano, indeed.

 The Spanish conquered the Aztecs, but their magical chocolate elixir conquered the world.
 Chocolate has long endured, returning to Europe where it became one of the most sought foods in history.

-Coffee and chocolate both boost mood, suppress hunger, and deliver potent antioxidants.
-The feel-good chemicals in chocolate are specifically notable—they can trigger the same feelings as being in love.
+Coffee and chocolate both boost mood, suppress hunger and deliver potent antioxidants.
+The feel-good chemicals in chocolate are specifically notable — they can trigger the same feelings as being in love.
 Coffee’s benefits need little introduction: alertness, focus, clarity, and energy.
-We need these benefits now more than ever in our pursuit of a healthy, sustainable, and compassionate world.

-Soy is a stape across Asian countries.
-Its prevalence in the Japanese diet have helped Okinawa earn its Blue Zone status—one of only five spots in the world known for a high prevalence of longevity.
+Soy is a staple across Asian countries.
+Its prevalence in the Japanese diet has helped Okinawa earn its Blue Zone status — one of only five spots in the world known for its high rate of longevity.
 In Okinawa, most people consume soy twice a day, usually an ounce at a time in foods like tofu, natto, and miso, among others.